-Diabetes.
-A diagnosis that can be a bit scary, or it can be a relief to pinpoint why you haven’t been feeling yourself.
+A diabetes diagnosis can be a bit scary, or it can be a relief to pinpoint why you haven’t been feeling yourself.

 Diabetes is a group of diseases.
 In this state, the body has stopped producing insulin or is not making enough insulin.

 The damage is, unfortunately, permanent.
-The body doesn’t produce insulin and requires that insulin therapy is given.
+The body doesn’t produce insulin and requires that insulin therapy be given.

 Scientists believe the attack is genetic and environmental.
-The sudden onset of these symptoms are what often prompts treatment and diagnosis.
-The symptoms include:
+The sudden onset of these symptoms is what often prompts treatment and diagnosis.

 - Sudden, rapid weight loss